-- 1. The purposes of this Report are to: - a) provide background information with respect to the Litigation in these receivership proceedings; - b) summarize the terms of the proposed settlement between the Receiver and the Trustee, on the one hand, and Grace, on the other hand (the "Grace Settlement"), as set out in the settlement agreement between the Receiver and the Trustee, on the one hand, and Grace, on the other hand (the "Grace Settlement Agreement"); and - c) recommend that the Court issue an order, inter alia: - i. approving the Grace Settlement as set out in the Grace Settlement Agreement; and - ii. authorizing and directing the Receiver and the Trustee to take any and all steps necessary to give effect to the Grace Settlement.
+- 1. The purposes of this Report are to: - a) provide background information with respect to the Litigation in these receivership proceedings; - b) summarize the terms of the proposed settlement between the Receiver and the Trustee, on the one hand, and the Elliott Defendants, on the other hand (the "Elliott Settlement"), as set out in the settlement agreement between the Receiver and the Trustee, on the one hand, and the Elliott Defendants, on the other hand (the "Elliott Settlement Agreement"); - summarize and seek approval of the fees and expenses of KSV, as Receiver of the Receivership Companies, and the Receiver's counsel, Bennett Jones LLP ("Bennett Jones"), for the periods referenced below; and - d) recommend that the Court issue orders, inter alia: - i. approving the Elliott Settlement as set out in the Elliott Settlement Agreement; - ii. authorizing and directing the Receiver and the Trustee to take any and all steps necessary to give effect to the Elliott Settlement; - iii. approving all reports issued by the Receiver and the activities of the Receiver as set out in this Report; and - iv. approving the fees and disbursements of the Receiver and Bennett Jones.